mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 reconstructs the target based on the neural code.
 By forcing information to pass through the bottleneck, one can hope that only relevant information is passed between the encoder and decoder networks and noise gets cancelled out.
-Therefore autoencoders can result in models, that generalize well.
+Therefore autoencoders can result in models that generalize well.

 ## Motivation